-To use a horse, you pay an additional 80 soles.
-That’s as much as the cost of the entire Rainbow Mountain tour itself.
+To ride a horse up to the Rainbow Mountain viewpoint, you pay an additional 80 soles (~$25).
+That can be as much as the cost of the entire Rainbow Mountain tour itself.

 Bottom Line: Should You Go To Rainbow Mountain?

 Yes, we had a horrible experience but that doesn’t necessarily mean you will.
-Under good weather conditions, it’s likely a nice yet challenging trek to see some pastel colors on a mountainside.
+Under good weather conditions, it can be a nice yet challenging trek to see some pastel colors on a mountainside.
 If you want to wake up early to spend 6-7 hours in a van to see that, we say go for it.
-We know many people who have done the Rainbow Mountain trek under better conditions who had a great experience and recommend it.
+We know many people who have completed the Rainbow Mountain trek under better conditions, had a great experience and recommend it.
 We can’t disagree with that.

-You can find tons of articles out there raving about how amazing Rainbow Mountain is.
-It is possible to have a good experience here.
+You can find tons of articles and personal recommendations raving about how amazing Rainbow Mountain is.
+It is possible to have a good experience.
 We don’t argue with that.
 We simply want this to serve as a different look at this tourist attraction that’s suddenly been thrusted into popularity.

-We absolutely do NOT recommend going if it is raining, or even if it has been raining during the past few days.
-You almost certainly will not have an enjoyable experience.
-Under rainy conditions, it is simply not worth it in our opinion.
-And we would strongly disagree with any tour operator (or anyone) who claims otherwise.
+We absolutely do NOT recommend pursuing Rainbow Mountain if it is raining, or even if it has been raining during the past few days.
+You almost certainly will not have an enjoyable experience on the muddy terrain and will further erode the mountain.
+Additionally during rainy conditions, you will likely not get the colorful payoff you may be expecting and embarking towards the mountain could even prove to be an unsafe proposition.
+A rainy Rainbow Mountain trek simply isn’t worth it and we strongly disagree with any tour operator (or anyone) who claims otherwise.

-But if the weather is decent, you’re acclimatized, and in good physical condition, then do go ahead and consider this trek.
+But if the weather is decent, you’re acclimatized, and in good physical condition, then go ahead and consider this trek.
 If you have realistic expectations about how colorful the mountain actually is, perhaps you’ll be pleasantly surprised when you arrive to the viewpoint.
 So don’t necessarily let our dismal tale dissuade you from pursuing this hike under good weather conditions.
-After all, you may not have a chance to see Rainbow Mountain in the future if the trail leading there continues to undergo so much damage.
+After all, you may not have a chance to see Rainbow Mountain in the future if the trail leading there continues to undergo the damage we witnessed.

 Tips If You Do Go To Rainbow Mountain